Blondie-TheManWithNoName/Easy-Dial/README.md

-## Process of thought to get to the Data Structure that suits the most
+## Thought process to get to the most suitable Data Structure

 ### Common TST